 The large water pool at the bottom of the site collects water from all the water pools above and acts as the main water quality control pond.
-Reed planting and native fish act as bio filters, with an additional mechanical water purification system integrated into the pump system.
+Reed planting and native fish act as bio tilters, with an additional mechanical water purification system.